- Search online

 - Is it family-friendly? (check out the best places to rent in Dubai for families)

-- Pet owners should find out if pets are allowed and if the neighbourhood is pet-friendly and near these pet-friendly places in Dubai.
+- For pet-owners, find out if pets are allowed and if the neighbourhood is pet-friendly and/or in close proximity to these pet-friendly places in Dubai

 - What is the parking situation around the neighbourhood?

-If you happen to pass by existing tenants when finding a house in Dubai, it might be a good idea to start a conversation and find out what living in the building or the neighbourhood is like.
+If you happen to pass by existing tenants when finding a house in Dubai, it might be a good idea to strike up a conversation and find out what it’s like living in the building or the neighbourhood.

-Tip: Try to visit a couple of apartments or villas before you make the final decision.
-Tenancy contracts in Dubai are usually annual, so spend time weighing all your options and making an offer when you’ve researched the unit, the building and the area.
+Tip: Try and visit a couple of apartments or villas before you make the final decision.
+Tenancy contracts in Dubai are usually on an annual basis, so spend some time weighing all your options and make an offer when you’ve done your research on the unit, the building and the area.

 MAKE AN OFFER

 Once you’ve looked around and decided on an apartment or villa, the second step to renting in Dubai is finalising the offer.
-While most contracts have quarterly or bi-annual payment terms, landlords usually agree to lower the annual rent if you can pay the amount in fewer cheques.
-However, before committing to a single-cheque arrangement, ensure you’re prepared to stay in the house for a while.
-Otherwise, you could incur losses.
+While most contracts have quarterly or bi-annual payment terms, landlords usually agree on lowering the annual rent if you can pay the amount in fewer cheques.
+However, before committing to a single-cheque arrangement, make sure you’re prepared to stay in the house for a while, otherwise, you could incur losses.

-If you’re unsure about the unit or the neighbourhood or need more flexibility, you can choose short-term rentals instead.
-Check out our short-term vs. long-term rental comparison to determine which option is best for you.
+If you’re unsure about the unit or the neighbourhood, or simply need a bit more flexibility, you can choose short-term rentals instead.
+Check out our comparison of short-term vs long-term rentals to figure out which option is best for you.

-Tip: If you’re ready to rent an apartment or villa in Dubai, this is an excellent time to ensure that your real estate agent is RERA-registered.
+Tip: If you’re ready to go ahead with renting the apartment or villa in Dubai, this is a good time to make sure that your real estate agent is RERA-registered.
 This is a common practice in Dubai, so ask for your agent’s broker number to be certain.

 RESERVE THE PROPERTY

-To reserve the property, you must pay your landlord a refundable security deposit (one month’s rent or 5% of the rent).
-If you’re working with a real estate agent, they will usually hold onto this amount until the deal is finalised.
-Ensure you get a receipt when you submit the deposit cheque (or cash).
-Should you wish to back out of the agreement for any reason, the agent will hand over the security deposit amount to your landlord as compensation.
+To reserve the property, you will need to pay a refundable security deposit (one month’s rent or 5% of the rent) to your landlord.
+If you’re going through a real estate agent, he/she will usually hold onto this amount until the deal is finalised.
+Make you get a receipt when you submit the deposit cheque (or cash).
+Should you wish to back out of the deal for any reason, the agent will hand over this the security deposit amount to your landlord as compensation.
 The documents required for this process include:

 - Passport copy